 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against BioLineRx Ltd. (BLRX)

-LOS ANGELES, Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming March 6, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired BioLineRx Ltd. ("BioLine" or the "Company") BLRX American Depositary Shares ("ADSs") between February 23, 2021 and September 19, 2022, inclusive (the "Class Period").
+/EIN News/ -- LOS ANGELES, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming March 6, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired BioLineRx Ltd. (“BioLine” or the “Company”) (NASDAQ: BLRX) American Depositary Shares (“ADSs”) between February 23, 2021 and September 19, 2022, inclusive (the “Class Period”).

 If you suffered a loss on your BioLine investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/biolinerx-ltd/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.